demon2202/OOPS-PYTHON/README.md

-Certainly!
-Below is a sample README.md file that you can use to describe object-oriented programming in Python with an example of vehicles.
-This README includes explanations, code examples, and questions to help readers understand the concepts better.

----

 # Object-Oriented Programming in Python with Vehicles

 Object-oriented programming (OOP) is a method of structuring a program by bundling related properties and behaviors into individual objects.
 In this tutorial, you'll learn the basics of object-oriented programming in Python with an example of vehicles.